wongnai/eastern/README.md

 See full deployment example in the [example](example/) folder.

-Once you have written a template, test it with `eastern generate path/to/file.yaml namespace image_tag`.
+Once you have written a template, test it with `eastern generate path/to/file.yaml namespace -s IMAGE_TAG=2.0`.

 ### Deploy

-To deploy, run `eastern deploy path/to/file.yaml namespace image_tag`.
+To deploy, run `eastern deploy path/to/file.yaml namespace`.

 Available options: